Last Updated on February 28, 2023 by The Filtery

 This also leaves a question about the bottles hand sanitizers come in… Do they contain bisphenols?
 Well, that’s one of the reasons why Primally Pure is our top pick: it comes in a glass bottle, which is naturally bisphenol-free.

-As for the other brands, we’ve reached out to companies to ask whether their bottles are free from all bisphenols and will update this article as we hear back from them.
+As for the other brands, I’ve reached out to companies to ask whether their bottles are free from all bisphenols and notated which ones answered me.
 In the meantime, this is another reason for not over-using hand sanitizer and just using it when you really need to.

 Alright, now let’s get to it!
-Here are our favorite non-toxic and organic hand sanitizer brands that are using safe, clean, and effective ingredients:
+Here are my favorite non-toxic and organic hand sanitizer brands that are using safe, clean, and effective ingredients:

 Active Ingredient: Alcohol